link89/selenium-federation/README.md

 * Zero configuration: You should try [webdriver-manager](https://github.com/angular/webdriver-manager) or [selenium-standalone](https://github.com/vvo/selenium-standalone) instead.
 They are great tools.
 * Distributed architecture: The project chooses federated architecture for simplicity's sake.
 It's good enough to run a farm with at most 20 nodes.
-  * I guess it won't be hard to support the distributed mode via `etcd` in the future when there are requirements for this feature.
+  * I guess it won't be hard to support the distributed mode via `etcd` when there are requirements in the future.

 ## Usage